SFH-Foundation/sfhfoundation/docs/articles/consciousness.md

+---
 title: Consciousness - An Overview

-description: A selection of excerpts from various books by Shaykh Fadhlalla on the critical concept and experience of consciousness.
+description: A selection of excerpts from various books by Shaykh Fadhlalla on the critical concept and experience of consciousness as understood within the Sufi cosmology.
+image: assets/images/05.jpg
+---

 # Consciousness - An Overview